Let’s build your calendar

 How It Works

 Children spend 3 consecutive days with Parent A, then 3 consecutive days with Parent B, repeating on a 6-day cycle.
-Like the 4-on-4-off, transition days shift each week because the cycle doesn’t align with the 7-day week.
+Like the 4-on-4-off, transition days shift each week because the cycle doesn't align with the 7-day week.
+Two transitions per cycle, no fixed weekday assignments.

 Pros